cuMF/cumf_als/README.md

 E.g., for netflix data set, use:

     ./main 17770 480189 100 99072112 1408395 0.058 1 3 ./data/netflix/

 E.g., for movielens 10M data set, use:

     ./main 71567 65133 100 9000048 1000006 0.05 1 1 ./data/ml10M/

-E.g., for yahooMusic data set, use:
+E.g., for yahooMusic dataset, use:

     ./main 1000990 624961 100 252800275 4003960 1.1 6 3 ./data/yahoo/

 Prepare the data as instructed in the previous section, before you run.

-Note: rank value F has to be a multiply of 10, e.g., 10, 50, 100, 200.
+Note: rank value F has to be a multiple of 10, e.g., 10, 50, 100, 200.

 ## Known Issues
 We are trying to improve the usability, stability and performance.
 Here are some known issues we are working on:

 (1) NaN test error.
-This is because in some data sets such as movielens 10M, there are users or items with no ratings in training set but some ratings in test set.
+This is because in some datasets such as movielens 10M, there are users or items with no ratings in training set but some ratings in test set.
 To overcome this, we have defined a flag in als.cu (#define SURPASS_NAN).
 If SURPASS_NAN is defined, we check NaN in calculating RMSE and ignore the NaN values.
 Normally #define SURPASS_NAN should be commented out, as the additional check slows down the computation.

 (2) Multi GPU support.
 We have tested on very large data sets such as [SparkALS](https://databricks.com/blog/2014/07/23/scalable-collaborative-filtering-with-spark-mllib.html) and HugeWiki, on multiple GPUs on one server.
 We will make our multi GPU support code available soon.